Sunlight-Rim/FTPSearcher/README.md

 ```

 If you don't explicitly specify the port, port 21 will be used by default.\
-Attention: some poorly configured FTP can't be used with concurrency methods; therefore, in such situations you can prefer to use only synchronous mode (flag '-s').
+Attention: some poorly configured FTP can't be used with concurrency methods or aioftp doesn't work with them; therefore, in such situations you can prefer to use only synchronous mode (flag '-s').

 Examples
 --------

 Just scan all files on FTP from ftplist.txt and write the results to results.html.
 ```
 python3 ftpsearcher.py